Lecture presented at Kenyon College

 This has the element of surprise, the unexpected.
 As we will continue to see, surprise is at the core of the instigation of the humor response.

 A man walked into a bar, sat down, and ordered a beer.
-As he sipped the beer, he heard a voice say, "Nice tie."
+As he sipped the beer, he heard a voice say, “Nice tie.”
 Looking around, he saw that the bar was empty except for him and the bartender.
-A few sips later, another voice said, "Beautiful shirt."
-At this, the man calls the bartender over.
-"Say, I must be losing my mind," he tells him.
-"I keep hearing these voices say nice things, and there is not a soul in here but us."
-"It's the peanuts," explains the bartender, indicating a dish at the end of the bar.
-"The peanuts?"
-"That's right, the peanuts–they're complimentary."
+A few sips later, another voice said, “Beautiful shirt.”
+At this, the man called the bartender over.
+“Say, I must be losing my mind,” he told him.
+“I keep hearing these voices say nice things, and there is not a soul in here but us.”
+“It’s the peanuts,” explains the bartender, indicating a dish at the end of the bar.
+“The peanuts?”
+“That’s right, the peanuts–they’re complimentary.”

 In this example the stimulus is a pun; two words that sound the same but have different meaning–complimentary the praise, and complementary the free add on.
 Samuel Johnson called “Pun (n.): the lowest form of humor,” which has always made me feel inferior since I like more than a few puns.